 It was my second panic attack when I was about 12 years old that had the biggest impact on me.
 It’s the main event on which I continued to build upon the spiritual foundation that a Catholic school upbringing — sprinkled with exposure to other religious beliefs — had begun building years earlier.

-Thanks to my father’s library of books, and his way ahead of his time spiritual beliefs, I was exposed to different religions at a very early age.
-Among my dad’s cool factor attributes that I didn’t fully appreciate at the time, is that he taught yoga to a group of friends one night a week in our family’s apartment on Carroll Street in Brooklyn.
+Thanks to my father’s library of books, and his way-ahead-of-his-time spiritual beliefs, I was exposed to different religions at a very early age.
+Among my dad’s cool factor attributes that I didn’t fully appreciate at the time, is that he taught yoga to a group of friends one night a week in our family’s apartment on Carroll Street in our Crown Heights Brooklyn neighborhood.

-I was grounded in my beliefs in God, heaven, and was sure the afterlife was real.
+I was grounded in my beliefs in God and heaven, and I was sure the afterlife was real.
 I questioned nothing of what I was taught in school … until that day in the 8th grade when the priest who taught religion planted a seed of doubt in my mind.

 The specifics are foggy, but the impact was real.
 This priest — this man who was supposed to be an authority on all things God related — was asking questions that in my 12-year-old mind, priests were not supposed to ask.
 He was expressing doubts that a “man of God” wasn’t supposed to have.